veertuinc/anka-docs/_partials/apple/Getting Started/_supported-macos-versions.md

 | **12.x** | macOS Monterey |

 {{< hint warning >}}
-Creating 13.x VMs requires that Xcode >= 14.0.1 is installed.
+Creating 13.x VMs on Monterey (12.x) requires that Xcode >= 14.0.1 is installed.
 This is a requirement from Apple at the moment.
 {{< /hint >}}